c4arl0s/9CentralizedWorkflows/README.md

 $ git log origin/master..master --stat
 ```

-Of course, the second log command won't output anything, since we haven't added any new commits while Mary was adding her CSS edits. **It is usually a good idea to check this before trying to merge in a remote branch**.
+Of course, the second log command won't output anything, since we haven't added any new commits while Mary was adding her CSS edits.
+It is usually a good idea to check this before trying to merge in a remote branch.

 Otherwise, you might en up with some extra merge commits when you thought you were fast-forwarding your branch.